jhlothamer/save_and_load_demo/README.md

 When you need to pass game state between scenes - for example a trigger in one scene causes a change in another - you need to use the global game state.
 You can do this by checking the "Global" property on the helper, or calling the **GameStateService**'s set_global_state_value() and get_global_state_value() functions.

 ### Saving Game State to Disk
 The demo has the ability to save the game state.
-Whenever this happens, the current game state is re-captured to get the latest values and then saved off in a text resource file (.tres).
-Along with the resource file a ".dat" file is created that contains an md5 hash of the save game file.
+Whenever this happens, the current game state is re-captured to get the latest values and then saved off in a JSON file (.json).
+Along with the JSON file a ".dat" file is created that contains an md5 hash of the save game file.
 This is used during loading to see if the save game has been changed.

 Note that this type of security is really only meant to keep from loading a file that was accidentally modified or somehow became corrupted on disk.
 A knowledgeable user could easily make modifications and update the md5 hash.
-You may wish to switch to using a binary resource file - or even save the file with a password.
+You may wish to switch to using a binary file - or even save the file with a password.
 These measures would further secure the file.

 ### Loading Game State from Disk
 The **GameStateService** can load saved games from disk as well.
-While it does this it checks to see if the saved game resource file contents have been altered by re-computing it's md5 hash and checking it against the hash stored in the .dat file that was save along side it.
+While it does this it checks to see if the saved game JSON file contents have been altered by re-computing it's md5 hash and checking it against the hash stored in the .dat file that was save along side it.

 The service also takes a FuncRef object which is called with the current scene found in the game state data.
 This function should change to or transition to this current scene.